junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 overall soundness and completeness error of this protocol, with motivations described in Section 4.2 of {{PINE}}.
 We define a threshold `TAU`, so that the Clients are required to pass at least `TAU * r` repetitions.
-Otherwise, they SHOULD abort, and Aggregators MUST reject.
+Otherwise, Clients SHOULD retry, but Aggregators MUST reject.

 To be more specific about each repetition `k` of wraparound protocol, assuming the Client has computed `Y1_k`, if it passes that repetition, it then does the